-Friends of the Rouge Watershed is excited to announce that we will be running our 8th annual Grey Tree Frog Apprenticeship Program for local high school students this April Break via Zoom!
+Friends of the Rouge Watershed is excited to announce that we will be running our 9th annual Gray Tree Frog Apprenticeship Program for local high school students this March Break via Zoom!

 Students get the opportunity to:

 • Explore career opportunities in the Environmental Non-Government Organization (ENGO) sector

 • Learn how to overcome environmental challenges through education, leadership, planning, communication, and individual and community action